wrj2018/LSR_2026/README.md

-### LSR
+### LSR code
-This code is used to analyze the data of LSR values.
+### This code is used to analyze the data of LSR values.
 If you use this code, please cite:

 Wu-Rong Jian, Arjun S. Kulathuvayal, Hanfeng Zhai, Anshu Raj, Xiaohu Yao, Yanqing Su, Shuozhi Xu and Irene J. Beyerlein, Atomistic and data-driven insights into the local slip resistances in random refractory multi-principal element alloys, International Journal of Plasticity 199 (2026) 104635.